aleleio/teambuilding-games/CONTRIBUTING.md

 # Contributing to Teambuilding Games

-Thanks for considering to contribute to the teambuilding games collection! :tada:
+:tada: Thanks for considering to contribute to the teambuilding games collection! :star2:

 ### Adding or Updating Games
 Adding to the library of teambuilding games is as simple as opening a game and clicking the `Edit this file` pencil icon.